Thames Ship Society

 Saturday 24th April 2010 - Portishead Ship Show

-We hope to have a table at the Portishead Ship Show, where a member of the committee will be in attendance.
+We had a table at the Portishead Ship Show, where members of the committee were in attendance.

 22nd to 26th April 2010 - Croatia and it's Shipyards